-Professional haircuts are different than the ones a man might wear on an everyday basis.
+Professional Business Haircuts are different than the ones a man might wear on an everyday basis.
 When you’re a businessman, you have to exude confidence, power, leadership, and success.
 All of this while you respect a very strict grooming and styling code that’s been passed on in the business world for decades.
-But are things changing now that millennials and the Generation Z are coming fast from behind?
+But are things changing now that millennials and Generation Z are coming fast from behind?
 Let’s see.
-Here are 50 business hairstyles to watch.
+Here are 50 Professional Business Hairstyles to watch.

 1. The Daniel Craig

 Who better than James Bond himself to start us off on our list of business hairstyles?
 Or, at least, one of the James Bonds.
 The most recent one.
 Here’s Daniel Craig sporting a super short crew cut with just the right number of spikes at the front.

 Never underestimate the power of a business casual attire or look.
 Doing business is not just for the office anymore.
 You can look equally powerful and classy with a slightly ruffled slick back and a perfectly tailored suit but no tie.